 As the global societies evolve in the 4th Industrial Revolution, ‘data science’ is emerging as an essential research discipline for academicians and practitioners that transcends the mathematical, statistical, and computational sciences.
 Data science incorporates the studies of artificial intelligence, big data, data mining, data fusion, data quality management, etc. (‘Industrie 4.0.’), and is a shared belief for success in our global societies, business, and institutional sectors.
 Many have cited that only 10% of data science research by academia is assimilated by the private and institutional sectors.
 The 1st inaugural conference on ‘Data Science’ attempts to reduce this gap by organizing networking opportunities for researchers and practitioners by being a global leader in developing conferences, education, publications, and research on contemporary topics essential in sustaining the global economy and the environment.
 Research papers and presentations are sought in: artificial intelligence, big data, data mining, data fusion, data quality management, and predictive analytics, as applied to all disciplines in the institutional, service, and business sectors.
+Selected papers from this conference will be considered in a Special Issue of the Athens Journal of Sciences.
 You may participate as stream leader, presenter of one paper, chair of a session or observer.

 Fee structure information is available on www.atiner.gr/fees.